awhitefield8/AIPI590ProjectTeamMSEC/README.md

 ### Example

-To models are run via the command line.
+The models are run via the command line.
 The results are stored in the results folder, but this location can be changed with the results_path command line argument.

 ```
 python SA2C.py --model=GRU --epoch=15 --data=../../data/data_rr/